 When setting up Zoom for podcasting the one setting that you’ll need to change is configuring for each guest on the call to have their side of the conversation recorded separately.

 We talked about the need for this a bit at the beginning of this article, but the point here is that you want to be able to edit out my side of the conversation if while you’re talking my dog is barking, or I may want to edit out your side of the conversation when I’m talking if the garbage truck decides to empty that dumpster across the street in the middle of our chat.
 Either way we can do this without affecting the other channel(s) if they’re all recorded separately.
 If they’re all recorded together than any changes you make affect all of our voices.

 One additional perk of using Zoom is that you can simulcast directly from Zoom to Facebook Live and YouTube.
-So if you’re into (or want to get into) live podcast content this may be the way to go
+So if you’re into live podcast content, this may be the way to go